apollographql/apollo-client-nextjs/RFC.md

 ### Next.js specifics: "static" and "dynamic" renders.

 RSC within Next.js can happen in different stages: either "statically" or "dynamically".
 Per default, Next.js will render RSC and the SSR pass statically at build time.
-If you use "dynamic" features like `cache`, they will be skipped during the build and instead be rendered on the running server.
+If you use "dynamic" features like `cookies`, they will be skipped during the build and instead be rendered on the running server.

 At this point, we see either "static" or "dynamic" RSC/SSR passes, but I assume that in the future, there is a possibility to have a "static" RSC outer layout, while a child page is rendered as "dynamic" RSC.